felipecode/coiltraine/docs/exploring_limitations.md

 #### Models present

- * *resnet34imnet10S1*: is the model with the random seed 1 from Figure 6
+ * *resnet34imnet10S1*: is the model with the random seed 1 from Figure 6 and it is also our best model
  * *resnet34imnet10S2*: is the model with the random seed 2 from Figure 6
  * *resnetmodel without the speed prediction and ten hours of training (Yellow model Fig. 5)
- * Our Best overall model (Green model Figure)
+ *

 #### View our best model driving

+If you use any of our baselines please cite the paper